icons

 Step 6: Applying Cleaning Solution to Tough Stains

-Applying a gentle solar panel cleaning solution to stubborn stains
+applying cleaning solution to tough stains

 For areas with heavy soiling, a mild detergent mixed with water can be used.
 Apply the solution with a soft cloth or sponge, scrub gently, and then rinse thoroughly to ensure no soapy residue is left behind.